sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

    :align: center
    :width: 60%

-update the column name of datatype string
+Updates the column name of datatype string
 ----------------------------------------

-It update the column name of datatype string using stringindexer type Node.
+It updates the column name of datatype string using stringindexer type Node.

 Processor Configuration